-As a specialized knife, I’m very impressed with what Findking is delivering and that for an unbelievable price point.
+As a specialized knife, I’m very impressed with what Findking is delivering, and that is for an unbelievable price point.
 Despite the lovely and fantastic price point for what they deliver, the Sakimaru is a highly specialized knife.
-Therefore, it is not suitable for domestic use and only ideal for a select few professional cooks specializing in Japanese cuisine.
+Therefore, it is not suitable for domestic use and is only ideal for a select few professional cooks specializing in Japanese cuisine.
 A Yanagiba is more versatile, so I advise the Yanagiba over the Sakimaru unless you do a lot of specialized prep work like tuna.

 🛒S H O P: